Badging API

 Governance should treat a badge as user-facing output, especially when an agent sets it after interpreting a task, classifying a priority, or summarizing unread work.
 A badge can steer a user's next action, change the perceived urgency of a queue, or make one app look more important than another.
 The W3C draft explicitly warns against using badges for marketing or engagement gimmicks and against rapidly changing values that increase distraction or cognitive load.

 For high-impact workflows, a badge should not be the only evidence of a deadline, alert, adverse decision, or required approval.
-The application should preserve a readable in-app state, because users may disable badges, miss them, or use assistive technology that does not perceive the operating-system badge.
+The application should preserve a readable in-app state, because users may disable badges, miss them, use a platform that does not support them, or use assistive technology that does not perceive the operating-system badge.

 Limits